Frozen Shoulder

 - Mobility gradually increases.

-- Pain gradually decreases.
+- Shoulder pain gradually decreases.

-Speak to Dr James Mclean as soon as possible as early treatment can help prevent severe stiffness setting in. Â
+Speak to Dr James Mclean as soon as possible, as early treatment can help prevent severe shoulder stiffness setting in.

 It is also advised to keep the shoulder moving, even if it's just small pendulum movements.